babohhauru/Machine-Learning/week3/report/Week3 Assignment Report.md

   0.03668072 \quad 0.21328246 \quad-0.00975813]
 $$

-The this graph contains subplots showing the prediction surfaces.
-A good fit is reached when C is larger than 1 but less than 10:
+This graph contains subplots showing the prediction surfaces.
+A good fit is reached when C is 1:

 <div>
 <center>